Dampfnudel: History

+The origin of the Dampfnudel is unclear.
+Friederike Luise Löffler, housekeeper at the ducal court in Stuttgart, listed various Dampfnudel recipes in her 1791 book Neues Kochbuch oder geprüfte Anweisung zur schmackhaften Zubereitung (New Cookbook or Proven Instructions for Tasty Preparation), Stuttgart cook Friederike Luise Löffler listed various Dampfnudel recipes, one of which was explicitly referred to as Bavarian Dampfnudel.

-There are Dampfnudel city gates in Freckenfeld and Kandel, two towns in the Rhineland-Palatinate, in western Germany, very near the border with French Alsace.
+There are Dampfnudel city gates in Freckenfeld and Kandel, two towns in the Rhineland-Palatinate, in western Germany, near the border with French Alsace.
 It is reputed that, during the Thirty Years' War, Swedish troops arrived at Freckenfeld and demanded ransom.
 Master baker Johannes Muck, with his wife and apprentice, made 1,286 Dampfnudeln to feed the soldiers, who then spared the village from further extortion and pillage.
 The Dampfnudeltor (Dampfnudel gate) even features on the coat of arms of the municipality of Freckenfeld.